AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 # Obsidian Canvas Thumbnails (In Development)

-**Consider Supporting** Like what I do?
-Check out my other creative endeavors here: https://abyssalsoda.carrd.co/
+**Like what I do?** Check out my other creative endeavors here: https://abyssalsoda.carrd.co/

 This plugin aims to allow Obsidian Canvas users to easily visualize and keep track of their files for writing and art projects.